-"This might be another of those "great visual resource but, after browsing a few of [my] other posts and [My] "about me" section, I worry about sharing this gentleman's website based on his apparent animosity towards academic archaeology."
+"This might be another of those "great visual resource but, after browsing a few of his other posts and his"about me" section, I worry about sharing this gentleman's website based on his apparent animosity towards academic archaeology."

 (Comment left by someone of the academic world on a previous post)